Alpha Sigma Alpha: Leadership

 Various leadership programming exists for Alpha Sigma Alpha members, advisors, and volunteers.
 Advisors, volunteers, collegiate members, and alumnae may all attend the sorority's National Convention & Leadership Conference.

 For its collegiate members, the sorority hosted its first leadership training school in 1966.
 In 1989, the sorority followed with its Emma Coleman Frost Leadership Development Institute.
-Collegiate members are also required to attend the sorority's "The Academy" program on leadership and networking.
+Collegiate members are also required to attend The Academy, a program for leadership and networking.
 Graduating college seniors and alumnae have a Women's Advancement Series, which provides career feedback and help on connecting with local sisters.

 Volunteers and advisors may attend a Region Volunteer Development Weekend or an Advisor Institute, respectively, which are each a weekend of leadership training and advice on chapter operations.
-The sorority began its leadership consultant program with their first 'traveling secretary' in 1963, later called 'field representatives', before settling on its final name.
+The sorority began its leadership consultant program with their first traveling secretary in 1963, later called 'field representatives', before settling on its final name.
 Leadership consultants are the traveling staff of the national organization who educate college chapters on leadership and programming.

-Publications

-The current publication is The Phoenix.
-The magazine covers chapter news and includes features on members who are involved in their communities, memorial lists, praise for members on their personal successes, and miscellaneous articles.

-The sorority has also published two cookbooks sourced from recipes members have submitted.

-Philanthropies
+Philanthropy

 The sorority's various philanthropic partners include the Alpha Sigma Alpha Foundation, the S. June Smith Center, the Special Olympics, and Girls on the Run.

-In 1986, Alpha Sigma Alpha combined the 1947 Endowment fund and the Development Fund established in 1982 into the Alpha Sigma Alpha Foundation.
+In 1986, Alpha Sigma Alpha combined the 1947 endowment fund and the development fund established in 1982 into the Alpha Sigma Alpha Foundation.
 Initially, it was a scholarship-granting body, but it has branched out to provide the sorority's members with grants and awards as well.
 The foundation also provides funds for chapter programming.

 Two of the sorority's philanthropies focus on helping people with disabilities.
 The S. June Smith Center provides services to children with disabilities and their families, including various types of therapy and instruction.
 The center was named after an Alpha Sigma Alpha member, Dr. S. June Smith.
 The Special Olympics is an organization for children and adults with intellectual disabilities, providing year-round training and competitions worldwide.

 The sorority's newest philanthropic partner is Girls on the Run, a non-profit which uses exercise to build healthy mental and physical habits in preteen girls.

-Membership

-Notable alumnae

-Dorcas Bates Reilly (Nu Nu) – Invented the Green bean casserole while working in the home economics department of the Campbell Soup Company.